scc-digitalhub/docs/admin/docs/configuration.md

 The safest way to set up your custom values is to use a values file in which you will set up the options you are interested in.

-Thanks to the Helm hereditary proprerties, the platform values will change taking the values of your custom file, preserving the integrity of the originals and allowing you to use a shorter set of customized values.
+Thanks to the Helm hereditary properties, the platform values will change taking the values of your custom file, preserving the integrity of the originals and allowing you to use a shorter set of customized values.

 You can use a custom set of values from a file like the example below, in which we install digitalhub with custom values:
 ```sh